tytydraco/yessleep/out/I_know_why_the_caged_bird_kills.md

 “That doesn’t seem right,” I shake my head, feeling my gut wrench at her words, “Given what we know about dad, about our house.
 I just can’t believe she was really crazy.
 And I don’t think you are either.”

-“I’d like to think you’re right, Ava,” Robin gives a tiny shrug, “But what do we even know about mom and dad?
+“I’d like to think you’re right, Ava,” Robin gives a tiny shrug, “But what do we even know about ma and pa?
 Nothing good.
 Nothing but damage.”

 I stay for another hour, making the type of small talk we have used our whole lives to cope with our circumstances.
 There is a lot to confront, to discuss, but I don’t know how to face it.
 I’ve been trying to drink it away.
 Observing a blur of a world as you throw up in your bathtub is somehow easier than asking Robin the real questions.